tux3/armerge/README.md

 This tool requires `ranlib`, `ld`, and `objcopy` installed on your host system.
 On macOS, just `libtool` and `ld` are used instead.
-You may specify a different linker using the `LD` environment variable.
+You may specify a different linker using the `LD` environment variable, and a different objcopy implementation with `OBJCOPY` (for example, llvm-objcopy is much faster in some cases).

 ```
 USAGE: